-Christmas markets are a wonderful part of Germany's holiday tradition and a great way to get into the Christmas spirit.
-Prepare for your mittens to get sticky with Glühwein and to actually enjoy chestnuts roasted over an open fire.
-Explore each of the best Christmas Markets in Germany and enjoy the country at its most traditional and beautiful.
+Christmas markets are a wonderful part of Germany's holiday tradition and a great way to get into the holiday spirit.
+Prepare for your mittens to get sticky with glühwein and to enjoy chestnuts roasted over an open fire.

-In addition to this market, there is Germany’s largest manger market and nativity scene on Neuhauser Strasse, Christmas parties at Wintertollwood and the fairgrounds where Oktoberfest take place, Theresienwiese, provides concerts and events.
-Catch a ride on the ChristkindlTram (Christmas Tram) for a themed ride through the city center.
+Steps away is the Kripperlmarkt, Germany’s largest manger market and nativity scene.
+Located to the west on Neuhauser Strasse, Visitors in search of the jolly should also catch a ride on the ChristkindlTram (Christmas Tram) for a jolly ride through the city center.

-Cologne may have the largest Christmas market of all with seven Christmas markets running together throughout its city center.
-The market directly in front of the Cologne Cathedral is lent the grandeur of the city's most well-known landmark as well as one of the largest Christmas trees in the region (the largest Christmas tree in Germany is at Dortmund).
+Cologne may have the largest Christmas market of all with seven interlocking markets throughout its city center.
+The market directly in front of the Cologne Cathedral is lent the grandeur of the city's most well-known landmark.
+There is also one of the largest Christmas trees in the region (although the largest Christmas tree in Germany is at Dortmund).

-Berlin's Christmas markets are not always the the best in Germany.
-They can be quite generic with the same tacky goods as the last market, but that doesn't mean they are all mediocre.
-There are over 60 different Christmas markets, but for the connoisseur, the historic Christmas market at Gendarmenmarkt, close to Friedrichstraße, is not to be missed.
-Framed by the illuminated French and German Cathedral, you have to pay a one euro entry to wander the many festive booths or visit the heated craftsmen tent where you can watch toy makers, goldsmiths, and wood carvers at work.
+There are almost 100 different Christmas markets in Berlin and they include traditional, avant-garde, and pop-up events.
+One of the most charming is at Gendarmenmarkt, close to Friedrichstraße.
+Framed by the illuminated French and German Cathedral, you pay just a euro entry to wander the many festive booths or visit the heated craftsmen tent where you can watch toy makers, goldsmiths, and wood carvers at work.

-If you can't get enough of the holiday spirit, visit more of Berlin's best Christmas markets at Schloss Charlottenburg, Lucia Weihnachtsmarkt, Berliner Weihnachtszeit at Roten Rathaus, Wintertraum am Alexa, Potsdamer Platz, or the Hanukkah Market at the Jewish Museum.
+If you can't get enough of the holiday spirit, visit more of Berlin's best Christmas markets like at Schloss Charlottenburg, Scandanavian-themed Lucia Weihnachtsmarkt, Berliner Weihnachtszeit at Roten Rathaus, or the Hanukkah Market at the Jewish Museum.